History of Los Angeles Metro Rail and Busway: 2016: Expo Line Santa Monica Extension

 Between 2007 and 2009, Metro conducted a study on a western extension of the Expo Line, which was eventually approved in 2010.
-The project aimed to extend the Expo Line from (its previous terminus) Culver City to Santa Monica and build seven new stations serving Santa Monica, West Los Angeles, Rancho Park, and Palms.
+The project aimed to extend the Expo Line from (its previous terminus) Culver City to Santa Monica and build seven new stations serving Santa Monica, Sawtelle, Rancho Park, and Palms.
 The extension would end at the Downtown Santa Monica station at Colorado and 4th, which is located near popular tourist destinations such as the Santa Monica Pier and Third Street Promenade.

 A Expo Line train is dropping off passengers at the Downtown Santa Monica station.

 In the project's Environmental Impact Report (EIR), Metro staff recommended routing the Expo Line along the Exposition Right-Of-Way (ROW) through Rancho Park (which includes Westwood/Rancho Park Station), at-grade.
 During the EIR process, a group of neighbors known as Neighbors For Smart Rail (NFSR) organized to oppose at-grade light rail through that ROW.
 The group claimed that this design would be dangerous if built as specified and that Metro failed to comply with environmental law.
 Metro publicly disputed these claims, as did several groups supporting the current design.

 On March 5, 2010, NFSR filed a lawsuit to halt construction of Expo Phase 2.
 This lawsuit was dismissed by the Superior Court of the State of California on February 22, 2011, and the construction of the 6.6-mile (10.6 km) extension commenced in September 2011.
 Including the new track and stations, the project also constructed a maintenance facility (Division 14) for Expo light rail vehicles on a site that was a parking lot owned by Santa Monica College.
 That new facility offers shop-related activities and has a storage yard for up to 45 light rail train vehicles.

 When construction was nearing completion 5 years later, the project was then handed over to the Los Angeles County Metropolitan Transportation Authority for testing and operation on January 15, 2016.
 Finally, the extension was opened on May 20 of the same year, making the Expo Line the first rail transit to the far Westside since streetcars halted service in 1953.

 Following the opening of the extension, ridership on the Expo Line (now the E Line) increased significantly, with its annual ridership rising by 42% in 2017 (one year later).
 In 2018, the new service had a daily ridership of over 58,000.